-The only shortcoming is you need gasoline to continuously power the snow blower and you need extra vehicle to bring it in
+The only shortcoming is you need gasoline to continuously power the snow blower.

-A shovel is a more or less proven tool for its purpose for the long run.
+A shovel is a more or less proven tool for its purpose in the long run.

-It helps also that shovel is cheap, portable, and very durable without any maintenance, which is a necessary feature of Snow Blower as the weather turns warm.
+It helps also that shovel is cheap, portable, and very durable without any maintenance, which is a necessary feature of a snow blower as the weather turns warm.

 Instead, you just get the shovel out during winter and once you are done with whatever you need it for, it goes right back to the garage, waiting to be of service again next winter.
-No special care and no maintenance called for.
+No special care and no maintenance are needed.